-Esports Organizers Ban Competitor Following Sexual Misconduct Allegations
+E-sports Organizers Ban Competitor Following Sexual Misconduct Allegations

 Kroenke No Longer Purchasing Echo Fox’s LCS Slot

 The pending sale of Echo Fox’s spot in the League of Legends Championship Series has fallen through.
-The deal was placed in jeopardy on August 1 when Kroenke Sports & Entertainment was sued by Sentinels CEO Robert Moore for an alleged violation of a joint venture agreement.
-Kroenke’s group officially withdrew the reported $30.3 million agreement on August 9.
+The deal was placed in jeopardy Aug.
+1 when Kroenke Sports & Entertainment was sued by Sentinels CEO Robert Moore for an alleged violation of a joint venture agreement.
+Kroenke’s group officially withdrew the reported $30.3 million agreement Aug.
+9.

 Fnatic’s Zdravets “Hylissang” Iliev Galabov, regarded as one of the best support players in European League of Legends history, notched his 2,500th assist over the weekend during a match with Excel Esports.
 The feat makes Iliev Galabov the all-time leader in League European Championship history in assists going into the Summer Split Playoffs.